abigailjxn/liri-node-app/README.md

 After initiating node and running the file, the user issues a command phrase and search term.

 Ex. node liri.js **command** **search**
+    node liri.js spotify-this-song Saw You in a Dream

 <h2>Commands</h2>